-Greek traditions, customs, and superstitions are still in the lives of many Greeks, some of them date back to ancient times but, most of them are related to religion.
-Greek culture includes also festivals that are celebrated each year in the whole country.
+Greek traditions, customs, and superstitions are still in the lives of many Greeks.
+Some of them date back to ancient times but, most of them are related to religion.
+Greek culture also includes festivals that are celebrated each year in the whole country.
 Below you will find a list of Greek traditions, customs, superstitions, and festivals.

 Name Day Celebration

 Most Greeks names their children rather than their grandfather’s name or the name of a Saint.
 Especially when it matches to Greek Orthodox calendar.
-A name day is celebrated more than birthdays, when it comes to everyone they wish you”hronia pola’ or live long in translation.
+A name day celebrated more than birthdays, when it comes to everyone they wish you”hronia pola’ or live long in translation.

 When a young couple is dating and in their plans is marriage, then they engage first.
-Men are asking the daughter’s hand from the father and then they are planning for the wedding.
+Men are asking the daughter’s hand from the father, and then they are planning for the wedding.

 Carnival in Greece is celebrated each February or March.
 The word carnival comes from the Latin word carnem levare or carnis levamen and means” Stop eating meat.
-However, the world-famous Carnival or Apokries in Greek, has its roots elsewhere, in ancient Greece and specifically in the traditions of the ancient Greeks to honor Dionysus, God of wine and celebrations.
+However, the world-famous Carnival or Apokries in Greek has its roots elsewhere, in ancient Greece and specifically in the traditions of the ancient Greeks to honor Dionysus, the God of wine and celebrations.
 Satyr, masks, and disguises were the common customs of our era.

 Clean Monday or Kathara Deftera is the first day of Lent (Saracosti in Greek).
 On this day families go to the countryside for a picnic and to fly kites.
 Also, this day is a holiday in Greece.